Communication

 #1 Set Up Campaign Tracking

-You can add UTM parameters to your URLs, which essentially tell Google Analytics where your traffic is coming from – whether that’s LinkedIn or your latest email newsletter.
+You can add UTM parameters to your URLs, which essentially tell Google Analytics where your traffic is coming from, whether that’s LinkedIn or your latest email newsletter.

-Deep Dive into the GA4 Dashboard: Unlock Data-Driven Decisions article where we explain what UTM is, how it works, what are the best free UTM-building tools and where you can find & analyse the collected data in your Google Analytics 4 Dashboard.
+It will also provide you with extra information on what medium it uses (eg a paid advertisement, or a social media post), as well as other aspects of your campaign.
+To learn more about creating UTM-powered URLs, check out our Deep Dive into the GA4 Dashboard: Unlock Data-Driven Decisions article where we explain what UTM is, how it works, what are the best free UTM-building tools and where you can find & analyse the collected data in your Google Analytics 4 Dashboard.

 #2 Find Your Campaign Data

-add your scheduled posts to campaigns (tags).
+If you are using a social media automation tool like Buffer (which offers 50% lifetime discounts for nonprofits by the way), you can also easily add your scheduled posts to campaigns (tags).
 This will allow you to track the performance of your campaign-related posts all in one place instead of jumping from platform to platform to gather your data.

 Additionally, If you want to find any of the information that Google is collecting on a specific campaign, you will need to look for the UTM data generated based on the UTM-powered links you used for your campaign.